 - Bigs routinely put up strong rebounding and scoring numbers against Dallas and Phoenix.

-Use recent box scores, player logs, and betting performance histories to identify teams that allow strong production from players in certain position.
+Use recent box scores, player logs, and betting performance histories to identify teams that allow strong production from players in certain positions.

 Timing Matters: When to Bet WNBA Props